jimbobhickville/python-ambariclient/README.md

     >>>

 You can then just reference the 'ambari' variable as the client.
-The defaults are those for the Ambari Quick Start setup, but you can override them by creating a JSON configuration file in $HOME/.ambari:
+The defaults are those for the Ambari Quick Start setup.
+Username and password are defaulted to 'admin', and the host is defaulted to http://c6401.ambari.apache.org:8080 You can override them by creating a JSON configuration file in $HOME/.ambari:

     {
         "host": "my.ambari.server.com",